kubernetes-sigs/cluster-api-provider-azure/docs/development.md

 If you want to develop in both CAPI and CAPZ at the same time, then this is the path for you.

 To use [Tilt](https://tilt.dev/) for a simplified development workflow, follow the [instructions](https://cluster-api.sigs.k8s.io/developer/tilt.html) in the cluster-api repo.
-The instructions will walk you through cloning the Cluster API (capi) repository and configuring Tilt to use `kind` to deploy the cluster api management components.
+The instructions will walk you through cloning the Cluster API (CAPI) repository and configuring Tilt to use `kind` to deploy the cluster api management components.

-> you may wish to checkout out the correct version of capi to match the [version used in capz](go.mod)
+> you may wish to checkout out the correct version of CAPI to match the [version used in CAPZ](go.mod)

 Note that `tilt up` will be run from the `cluster-api repository` directory and the `tilt-settings.json` file will point back to the `cluster-api-provider-azure` repository directory.
 Any changes you make to the source code in `cluster-api` or `cluster-api-provider-azure` repositories will automatically redeployed to the `kind` cluster.

-After you have cloned both repositories your folder structure should look like:
+After you have cloned both repositories, your folder structure should look like:

 ```tree
 |-- src/cluster-api-provider-azure
 |-- src/cluster-api (run `tilt up` here)
 ```

-After configuring the environment variables, you can run the following to generate you `tilt-settings.json` file:
+After configuring the environment variables, run the following to generate your `tilt-settings.json` file:

 ```shell
 cat <<EOF > tilt-settings.json